The sparkling beaches on South Caicos are touted by locals as some of the most-loved attractions that you'll find on the islands.

 Fortunately, this property is located on the water, so you won't have to go far to enjoy what makes the region so popular.

-Of course, since South Caicos Ocean & Beach Resort was built directly on Long Cay Beach, spending time at the shore is one of the main attractions here.
+Needless to say, since South Caicos Ocean & Beach Resort is positioned directly on Long Cay Beach, laying out in the sun is a popular pastime at this property.
 Long Cay Beach is located on the southern coast of South Caicos, in an area of the island that rarely sees much traffic other than by travelers heading to the beach.

-Travelers who aren't ready to book their rooms before learning about what's located nearby may be wondering how close (or far) the nearby town or city is from their accommodations.
-South Caicos Ocean & Beach Resort is located in Cockburn Harbor, a town on South Caicos; it's 23 miles (37 kilometers) to the west-northwest of Balfour Town.
+Vacationers who'd like some more information about what's located nearby might want to find out how far—or near—the neighboring city or town is from the property.
+South Caicos Ocean & Beach Resort is located on the southern side of Cockburn Harbor, a town on South Caicos; it is 23 miles (37 kilometers) to the west-northwest of Balfour Town.